FarronF/limerick-council-meetings/meetings/2017/06/19-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of Metropolitan District of Limerick - 15th May 2017.md

 **residents request it.**

-The motion was proposed by Councillor Secas and seconded by Councillor Costelloe.--- 5
+The motion was proposed by Councillor Secas and seconded by Councillor Costelloe.
+---
+5

 In proposing the motion Councillor Secas noted the need to change driver behaviour and make